Search engine optimization helps people find the useful content you’re creating. But does it need to be a full-time job?

 So what does that break down to on a daily basis?
 What do we need to be doing to make sure we can maximize content discovery?

-Sean Jackson: That’s a great question and I think the good news is, you may be doing it already.
+Sean Jackson: That’s a great question and I think the good news is, you may already be focusing on this type of off-page strategy.
 But sometimes it’s always in the details.
 I’ll give a great example.

 If you’re trying to maximize your content, then one of the ways to expose your content more is by putting share buttons on a post.